-I’m going to risk a controversial statement here: Australian music scene is hugely underestimated.
-Calling it unknown or ignored might be taking it a bit too far but underestimated reflects exactly what I mean to say: everyone knows it exists but nobody actually gives a damn about it.
+I’m going to risk a controversial statement here: the Australian music scene is hugely underestimated.
+Calling it unknown or ignored might be taking it a bit too far but underestimated reflects exactly what I mean to say: everyone knows it exists, but nobody actually gives a damn about it.

 INTRO TO “AM I EVER GONNA SEE YOUR FACE AGAIN?”
 A RANDOM COLLECTION OF UNKNOWINGLY OBVIOUS FACTS ABOUT THE AUSTRALIAN MUSIC SCENE

 At this time I’d like to apologise to all my Aussie Fam, but that’s the actual truth.
 And I am entitled to make this claim being a foreigner and having lived and researched the local music scene Down Under for over 2 years now.
 And you know what they say: you have to live it to believe it.
 So just to be clear: I’m writing this from a non-Aussie perspective for a non-Aussie audience.
 However, any- and everybody is welcome to read and comment on it.